 Although the sale of quinine is regulated by the FDA, cinchona bark is sometimes available at health food and nutrition stores.
 Our interest here is not to extract a drug for home remedies, but to reproduce the bitter flavor that would have been present in a traditional tonic—the original ingredient that drove the Gin & Tonic to become such a popular cocktail.
 We can’t imagine the G&T in its current state rising alone to the prominent “goto” status it seems to enjoy.
 Something must have changed over the years, and it’s not the gin.
 We find it ironic that what started historically as a way to improve the consumption of tonic has evolved into a combination to soften the flavor of gin.
 Certainly, tradition has had a lot to do with its popularity, but gin drinkers (and haters) everywhere are completely missing out on everything good that is possible with a craft Gin & Tonic.

 Homemade tonic water is a carbonated beverage consisting of a concentrated tonic syrup and soda water.
 These components are combined at the time you mix a drink, so there’s no need to store bottles of carbonated tonic.
 We use a soda siphon to add the carbonated water, but you can also use a bottle of sparkling mineral water or club soda.
 The focus of the recipe is the syrup.
 It starts with gathering your ingredients.

 The hardest part is getting the cinchona bark.
-We got mine here, but we also have links in our shop recommendations.
+We have links in our shop recommendations.
 Just make sure you buy it in powdered form for this recipe, as it’s available as chunks of bark and even capsules or tea.
 A 4 oz container will provide enough for several recipes.
 You will also need a stalk of fresh lemongrass, some citrus, allspice berries, powdered citric acid and agave nectar as a sweetener.
 After seeing other recipes online, We decided to share a half-size version which should result in enough to put in a spare bottle and last for a while.

 2 cups water